EFSA needs data for the assessments it carries out on a wide range of chemical contaminants that are sometimes present in food and feed.

 EFSA also requires analytical data on food additives (usage and concentration in food) to support the systematic re-evaluation of all food additives on the EU market.

 EFSA gathers data on these substances through continuous collections and/or calls for particular assessments.
 Aggregated statistics on data analysed in European countries and transmitted to EFSA through continuous calls for data are available here.
-Three interactive presentations have been created for data sampled in different countries.
-Adobe Flash Player is needed to visualise the statistics.
-A free download is available at the Adobe website.

 In some cases EFSA issues specific contracts or collaboration agreements to organisations to generate data.